gan237/walcyrie/README.md

 ******

+##Alternate Sources

-An alternate form to obtain our artefact as a VM image is from
+Secondary sources to obtain our artefact, as a VM image, is from

 	http://www.cprover.org/wmm/tc/ppopp16/